Winter Warmers — Hearty Stew Recipes for Cold Winter Evenings

 As well as being relatively easy to make (although they take a long time to cook), they fill the place with aromas that make an apartment rental or holiday house feel like a home and they are great for casual dinner parties you might want to hold on the road.

-After our Côte de Bœuf (cote de boeuf) recipe, this is the most searched for recipe on our site, and for good reason.
+After our Côte de Bœuf (cote de boeuf) recipe, this Moroccan Lamb Tagine with Prunes and Almonds recipe is the most searched for recipe on our site, and for good reason.
+It’s damn delicious.
 While we love chicken tagine, there is something about lamb tagine on a cold winter’s night.
 Essentially a slow cooked lamb stew, it’s one we prepare in the late afternoon so it’s ready around 10pm — you need plenty of time to get that meat to the fall-apart tenderness stage.

-Another lamb stew, this classic Cape Town dish with Malaysian roots has a great array of spices that really elevate the dish.
-Add cumin, coriander, cinnamon, cardamom, cloves, thyme, marjoram, and a good dash of chili to any stew and you have a winner, but this one gets even more earthy by letting the flavours meld in the refrigerator overnight, and then adding some potatoes to finish it off.
+Another lamb stew, Tomato Bredie is a classic Cape Town dish with Indonesian roots and is typical of Cape Malay cuisine in that it has a great array of spices that really elevate the dish.
+Add cumin, coriander, cinnamon, cardamom, cloves, thyme, marjoram, and a good dash of chili to any stew and you have a winner.
+But this one gets even more earthy by letting the flavours meld in the refrigerator overnight, and then adding some potatoes to finish it off.

-Nothing exemplifies the use of cheaper cuts of meat than this hearty oxtail stew.
+Nothing exemplifies the use of cheaper cuts of meat than this hearty oxtail stew called Rabo de Toro.
 In some ways it’s related to Bœuf Bourguignon, but it’s tastier because the marrow from the ox tail adds depth to the gravy.
 Like the bredie above, it’s a two stage dish and a Spanish cook wouldn’t dream of serving rabo de toro on the same night that the first stage is completed.
 Locals disagreed with me about using a medium-bodied Spanish red in the sauce instead of Oloroso sherry, but I’ve made it both ways and prefer the red wine.

 While there is a lot of confusion over what goulash is, here’s the truth: goulash (gulyás) is actually a soup and pörkölt is what most people think of as goulash, but without the soup and with plenty more meat.
 With that out of the way, I have to say that both are perfect winter warmers.
 What sets this stew apart from the others is the beautiful, fragrant Hungarian paprika.
 The only problem is getting some quality paprika outside of Hungary to make this with, as, without it, it’s just a stew — albeit a great one.

 Of the times we’ve thrown dinner parties while on the road, making cassoulet for a native Toulousain — Toulouse is one of the dish’s spiritual homes — was one of the most brazen cooking ideas I’ve had.
 Luckily, the dish went down well with our guest from Toulouse and his partner.
-Named after the cassole, the earthenware pot the dish is often cooked in, this hearty French stew of haricot beans, pork, sausages, and duck confit is probably the most complex dishes of the five to make, but it’s so very rewarding on a chilly winter’s night.
+Named after the cassole, the earthenware pot the dish is often cooked in, this rich French stew of haricot beans, pork, sausages, and duck confit is probably the most complex dishes of these five hearty stew recipes to make, but it’s so very rewarding on a chilly winter’s night.

 And for Dessert